What German Founders Can Learn from U.S. Venture Debt Practices

 Include venture debt planning in your equity round timeline.
 Approach lenders 2-3 months before you need the capital.

 Successful U.S. startups maintain relationships with 2-3 venture debt providers, even if they're not actively borrowing.
-This creates competitive tension and provides backup options if one lender's terms deteriorate.
+This creates competitive tension and provides backup options.

 Best Practice: